MatthieuL78/cheatsheet_malus/heroku/push_sur_heroku.md

 # Use Capistrano for deployment
 # gem 'capistrano-rails', group: :development

+# Reduces boot times through caching; required in config/boot.rb
+gem 'bootsnap', '>= 1.1.0', require: false

 # Use to check ruby good behaviour
 gem 'rubocop'

-# Reduces boot times through caching; required in config/boot.rb
-gem 'bootsnap', '>= 1.1.0', require: false
+# For the model user
+gem 'devise'

 group :development, :test do
   # Call 'byebug' anywhere in the code to stop execution and get a debugger console
-  gem 'byebug', platforms: [:mri, :mingw, :x64_mingw]
+  gem 'byebug', platforms: [:mri, :mingw, :x64_mingw] end
-  # Use to test for development
-  gem 'rspec-rails', '~> 3.7'
-  # Use sqlite3 as the database for Active Record
-  gem 'sqlite3'
-  # Use to test automaticaly rspec
-  gem 'guard-rspec', require: false end

 group :development do